salmahadrikhoussa/suzali-crm/README.md

-A set up guide to run the project :)

-This guide will help you set up and run this project locally using VSCODE.
+This guide will help you set up and run this project locally :)

 ---